Maceo Rigters: Heerenveen, Dordrecht and NAC Breda

 Rigters started his football career at Eredivisie club, Heerenveen where he made his senior debut during the 2002–03 season.
 He had a short spell at Eerste Divisie club Dordrecht in the 2004–05 season.
-On 1 January 2005, he signed a four-and-half-year contract with Eredivisie club NAC Breda, where he scored just five goals in 61 appearances.
+On 1 January 2005, he signed a four-and-a-half-year contract with Eredivisie club NAC Breda, where he scored just five goals in 61 appearances.

 Blackburn Rovers

 Rigters was signed by Blackburn Rovers for an undisclosed fee on 2 July 2007, with the striker signing a four-year contract with the Lancashire club.
 He made his first official appearance for Blackburn Rovers in a UEFA Intertoto Cup match against Lithuanian club FK Vėtra on 22 July 2007 as a second-half substitute replacing Benni McCarthy in the 65th minute.
-His first start came on 30 August against Finnish club, MyPa, in a UEFA Cup first round match, and he made his Premier League debut on 29 September.
+His first start came on 30 August against Finnish club, MyPa, in a UEFA Cup first-round match, and he made his Premier League debut on 29 September.

 Rigters played only one more league game for the club that season on 11 February 2008, and after struggling to make an impact at the club, he joined Championship club Norwich City 19 March on loan until the end of the 2007–08 season.
 He made his first appearance for Norwich as a 78th-minute substitute in a 5–1 win over Colchester United.
 However, in only his second substitute appearance for the club on 29 March, during a home defeat to Bristol City, Rigters lasted just fifteen minutes as he sustained a torn hamstring, and he subsequently returned to Blackburn for treatment.

 On 8 August he joined Barnsley on loan for the 2008–09 Football League Championship season.
 In July 2009 Rigters was told he was free to find himself a new club.
 He subsequently undertook a trial at Southend United in an attempt to earn himself a contract with the club.
 However the trial was not successful and he returned to Blackburn Rovers to wait for another trial offer.

-He then eventually returned to play for Blackburn on 2 January 2010 when he featured for 18 minutes against Aston Villa in the FA Cup Third Round in the 3–1 defeat.
+He then eventually returned to play for Blackburn on 2 January 2010 when he featured for 18 minutes against Aston Villa in the FA Cup third round in the 3–1 defeat.
 On 31 August, Rigters returned home to the Netherlands to join Willem II on a season long loan.
 On 1 July 2011, Rigters contract with Rovers ended, and he became a free agent.